vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ---
 ## With a slider

-Show a lamp entity with a slider in a row or around the icon.\
+Show a light entity with a slider in a row or around the icon.\
 Use the slider to dim the light.

 <img src="images_layout/layout_lamp_slider.png" alt="lamp sliders" width="400px">